beloglazov/openstack-neat/README.md

 ## Publications

-[1] Anton Beloglazov and Rajkumar Buyya, "OpenStack Neat: A Framework for Dynamic and Energy-Efﬁcient Consolidation of Virtual Machines in OpenStack Clouds", Concurrency and Computation: Practice and Experience (CCPE), John Wiley & Sons, Ltd, USA, 2014 (in press, accepted on 19/05/2014).
+[1] Anton Beloglazov and Rajkumar Buyya, "OpenStack Neat: A Framework for Dynamic and Energy-Efficient Consolidation of Virtual Machines in OpenStack Clouds", Concurrency and Computation: Practice and Experience (CCPE), John Wiley & Sons, Ltd, USA, 2014 (in press, accepted on 19/05/2014).